+'''

+increment 3

+increment 255

-increment 3 increment 255 increment 912
+increment 912

+'''

-Do you expect the last call to type check?
+Do you expect the last call to type-check?

-Note: Note that we do not have to parenthesize the argument to increment, as in increment(3).
+Note: We do not have to parenthesize the argument to increment, as in increment(3).
 Function application is simply juxtaposition in Cryptol.
-However, you can put the parentheses if you want to, and you must use parentheses if you want to pass a negative argument (e.g., increment(-2) (recall 37)
+However, you can write the parentheses if you want to, and you must use parentheses if you want to pass a negative argument, e.g. increment(-2) (recall Exercise 37).

-1.12.1 Local names: where-clauses
+1.12.1 Local names: where clauses